 The Company is subject to federal and state income tax as well as income tax in the various foreign jurisdictions in which the Company operates.
 The 2000 through 2002 tax years remain subject to federal and state examination due to statute of limitations extensions entered into related to the petition with the Tax Court.
 Additionally, the tax years that remain subject to examination are 2007 for federal income taxes, 2006 for state income taxes, and 2004 for foreign income taxes, including years ending thereafter.
-However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses or tax credits were generated and carried forward, and make adjustments up to the amount of the net operating losses or credit carry forward amount.
+However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses or credit carry forward amount.